nvbang14061992/BangNguyen-image-social-media/README.md

 | authTokens | %7B%22accessToken%22%3... | 127.0.0.1 | / | Session | true | false |

 > [!NOTE]
-> If you use postman script for retrive `accessToken` and `refreshToken` you can use below script
+> If you use postman script for retrive `accessToken` and `refreshToken`, you can use below script:

 ```javascript
 const data = pm.response.json();